Life Insurance and Cancer

 Life Insurance providers will all assess the individual risk you present to them (i.e. the chances of you passing away during the life of the policy).
 Obviously, this is something your medical history will have a part in.

 Each insurer will have different underwriting criteria and different rates so it is always worth speaking to an independent adviser.
-Such an expert has access to the whole market so can look at each and every insurer to find the one most favourable for you given your medical history (assuming cover is possible).
+Such a specialist has access to the whole market so can look at each and every insurer to find the one most favourable for you given your medical history (assuming cover is possible).

 Based on a medical history of cancer and depending on the criteria in the bullet points above, an insurer is likely to: